 Find out how Joseph Banks’ expeditions paved the way for our understanding of the natural world.

-Our expert panel will be discussing the effect of Banks’ voyages and looking at how they set the foundations for our understanding of climate change and the protection of fragile ecosystems like the Great Barrier Reef.
+Our expert panel discussed the effect of Banks’ voyages and looking at how they set the foundations for our understanding of climate change and the protection of fragile ecosystems like the Great Barrier Reef.

 - Professor Iain McCalman, Professor of History, University of Sydney and co-Director of the Sydney Environment Institute